Aircraft in fiction: Sukhoi Su-25

-The Su-25 appears in the 2005 film Mirror Wars: Reflection One.
+The Sukhoi Su-25 appears in the 2005 film Mirror Wars: Reflection One.

 Sukhoi Su-27 and derivatives

-The Sukhoi Su-27 and its derivatives have appeared in numerous fictional media.
-The Su-37 appears in the 2004 film Stealth, where two were destroyed by the fictional F/A-37 jets.

-Su-27 variants also feature prominently in the Ace Combat video game series, often being the aircraft of choice for main antagonists.
-Examples include the Yellow Squadron Su-37s in Ace Combat 04: Shattered Skies, Strigon Team Su-33s in Ace Combat 6: Fires of Liberation, Andrei Markov's Su-35S in Ace Combat: Assault Horizon, Sol Squadron Su-30M2s, and Mihaly A. Shilage's Su-30SM in Ace Combat 7: Skies Unknown.
+Su-27 variants feature prominently in the Ace Combat video game series, often being the aircraft of choice for main antagonists.
+Examples include the Yellow Squadron Su-37s in Ace Combat 04: Shattered Skies; Strigon Team Su-33s in Ace Combat 6: Fires of Liberation; Andrei Markov's Su-35S in Ace Combat: Assault Horizon; and Sol Squadron Su-30M2s and Mihaly A. Shilage's Su-30SM in Ace Combat 7: Skies Unknown.

 Sukhoi Su-57

-The Sukhoi Su-57 appears in Top Gun: Maverick as the aircraft used by the unnamed hostile nation, and referred to by its NATO reporting name "Felon" or as “fifth-generation fighters”.
-Two were shot down by a stolen F-14A Tomcat flown by Maverick and Rooster, and another by a F/A-18E Super Hornet flown by Hangman.
+The Sukhoi Su-57 appears in Top Gun: Maverick as the aircraft used by the unnamed hostile nation, and referred to by its NATO reporting name "Felon" or as "fifth-generation fighters".
+Two were shot down by a stolen F-14A Tomcat flown by Maverick and Bradley "Rooster" Bradshaw, and another by a F/A-18E Super Hornet flown by Hangman.